 Book Review: Retrieving Augustine’s Doctrine of Creation by Gavin Ortlund

-There are a lot of voices to be heard in the various evangelical debates regarding creation and evolution, yet far too rarely do we find a humble and wise spirit behind them.
-Much is lost in this setting.
-Often, we evangelicals, particularly of the American variety, remain stuck in our own web of concerns and...
+There are a lot of voices to be heard in the various evangelical debates regarding creation and evolution.
+Unfortunately, it is all too rare to find a humble and wise spirit behind them.
+Much is lost in this type of environment.
+Often, we evangelicals, particularly of the American variety, remain stuck in our own web...
 Continue Reading →

 Protein Folds and the Failure of the Neo-Darwinian Mechanism